SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

  - 1st International Conference on Trends in Engineering and Technologies (ICTEST) 2024

 ## Ongoing Projects

+### 2.Explainability of Neural Network Models through a tabular dataset validation

+## Other Completed Projects
 ### 1.Interpreting an Algorithmic Problem on Identifying Unique Character in Sequence through Mechanistic Interpretability methods
-### 2.Explainability of Neural Network Models through a tabular dataset validation

 ## Some Flagship Projects done for Research Accociate position at Prof Ponnurangam Kumaraguru's lab "PreCog" , IIITH (July 2024)